johnzastrow/johnzastrow.github.io/_posts/2023-02-04-linear-references-in-postgis.md

 FROM ordered_nearest;
 ```

--- Step 1a.
-Update the table with some more value
--- Primary keys are useful for visualization softwares
+**Step 1a.
+Update the table with some more value.** Primary keys are useful for visualization softwares

 ```sql